microsoft/Application-Insights-Workbooks/Documentation/Groups/Groups.md

 * **always** - in this mode, the content of the group is always loaded and created as soon as the workbook loads.
 This mode is most freqently used when using a group only for layout purposes, where the content will always be visible.

-## using templates inside a group
+## Using templates inside a group
-When a group is configured to load from a template, that by default, that content will only be loaded "lazily", in that it will only load when the group is visible.
+When a group is configured to load from a template, that content will be loaded "lazily" by default, in that it will only load when the group is visible.

 When a template is loaded into a group, the workbook attempts to "merge" any parameters declared in the template being loaded with parameters already existing in the group.
 Any parameters that already exist in the workbook with identical names will be "merged out" of the template being loaded (and if all parameters in a parameters step are merged out, the entire paramters step will disappear)